 As precipitation type can vary on the time steps between output times, the "most-frequent" (mode) and "most-severe" precipitation type in the last 1, 3 or 6 hours are defined that take input from every timestep of the model during the specified time period.
 The order of severity for the "most-severe" precipitation type is defined in the above table with freezing rain the most severe.
-As an example, even if there is only one time step when freezing rain occurs and snow occurs on every other time step in the period, freezing rain would be reported as the most-severe precipitation type, if the frequency of occurrence of two precipitation types is equal during the time period, then the precipitation type with the lower value is reported.
+As an example, even if there is only one time step when freezing rain occurs and snow occurs on every other time step in the period, freezing rain would be reported as the most-severe precipitation type during the period, and snow would be reported as the most-frequent.
+For the most-frequent precipitation type, if the frequency of occurrence of two precipitation types is equal during the time period, then the precipitation type with the lower value is reported.
 For example, if rain (precip type 1) and snow (precip type 5) have equal frequency of occurrence during the period, rain will be reported as the most-frequent.